Social media is part of the modern communication culture and can support event marketing enormously.

 Solution:

-Put yourself in your followers' shoes.
+Put yourself in the shoes of your followers.
 They mainly want to see their friends' content (and cute animal photos).
-In order for your post to get attention as well, it needs to somehow add value to the individual.
-Develop a sense of what works.
-Scroll through other accounts, too.
-Where do you think "loooong boring" and where "oh, interesting."
-Your last post got you 20 hearts (Instagram likes)?
-Then the direction was already right.
+To attract attention to your post, it must somehow have added value for the individual.
+Develop a feel for what works.
+Scroll through other accounts too.
+Where do you think "looooong boring" and where "oh, interesting".
+Did your last post get you 20 hearts (Instagram likes)?
+Then you're already heading in the right direction.

 Start strong and then drop off strong